-Sofia Vergara’s Ex Nick Loeb Faces A $76k Lien In His Embryo Legal Battle
+Sofia Vergara’s Ex, Nick Loeb, Faces A $76,000 Lien In His Embryo Legal Battle

 Legal experts have guessed that Vergara would prevail in the battle, and Loeb would have to destroy the embryos he named “Isabella” and “Emma,” according to The Inquisitr.

-Michael Stutman, of the Manhattan firm Stutman Advocate Stutman & Lichtenstein, has doubts that this suit has any chance of being successful.
+Michael Stutman, of the Manhattan firm, Stutman Advocate Stutman & Lichtenstein, has doubts that this suit has any chance of being successful.

 “The Supreme Court long ago decided that to achieve the status of a protected human life an embryo has to be able to survive on its own.
 With these embryos being unable to do that, they probably have as much legal protection to exist as your sofa.”